SymbioticEDA/sva-demos/README.md

     // in the cycle after a, b must be high assert property (a |=> b);

-It fails at step 18 because b is not high after a.
+The assertion fails at step 18 because b is not high after a.
 At steps 6 and 11 the assertion is disabled due to reset being high.

 ![impl](images/01-implication.png)